degun-osint/RhinoUserChecker/readme.md

 - **HTML or CSV Report Generation**: Generate detailed HTML or CSV reports with all findings
 - **International Platform Support**: Special handling for international platforms (Russian, Chinese, Japanese, etc.)

+## Discussion

+You can join the OSCAR ZULU discord server to discuss about this tool : https://discord.gg/4REgJzn4NG

 ## 📋 Requirements

 ```text